 The United Arab Emirates, or better known as UAE, is a country located in the southeastern part of the Arabian Peninsula.
 It shares borders with several countries namely Oman, Saudi Arabia, Qatar, and Iran.
 With over 14 million in population count, only about 1.4 million of this is Emirati citizens and the remainder is mostly expatriates.
 There are seven emirates that make up the country and you can explore them when you travel to the United Arab Emirates.

 The oil reserve in UAE is one of the largest in the world.
 Oil revenues, therefore, contributed to the rapid progress in the country wherein its president has relegated the revenue into health care, infrastructure, and education.

 Since UAE is in the Middle East, expect to find rolling sand dunes to dominate its geographical landscape.
 The climate is also a sub-tropical arid climate with warm winters and hot summers.
 The months of July and August are the hottest on the year with the annual average temperature at 45 degree Celsius.

 Currency: UAE Dirham

 Official Language: Arabic is the main official language in the United Arab Emirates with English as their second language.

 Airport/s: The Abu Dhabi International Airport is the main international airport for those who travel to the United Arab Emirates.

-Wi-Fi Availability: You can get free Wi-Fi in hotels, cafes, and airports in United Arab Emirates.
+Wi-Fi Availability: You can get free Wi-Fi in hotels, cafes, and airports in the United Arab Emirates.
 A new project has been announced that aims to provide free Wi-Fi access to more public areas, which will be available to up to 300 locations all over Dubai by the end of 2015.

 Visa Required: Citizens from EU countries, Norway, Andorra, Bahrain, Oman, Qatar, San Marino, Iceland, Kuwait, Saudi Arabia, Switzerland, Vatican, Monaco, and Liechtenstein can travel to the United Arab Emirates visa-free.
 Only diplomatic passport holders from Jordan and China can travel to UAE without a visa.
 Other countries require visa upon arrival and can stay in UAE for a maximum of 30 days.